spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

 </div>
 </details>

+If you like videos, Alison recorded a [walkthrough of this conversion process](https://youtu.be/oBtDgW9u7Nw) using Julia Silge's site as an example.

 **What _not_ to expect**

 A tutorial on how to create a Hugo Apéro site from scratch -- but don't worry!
 Alison covers this in a [workshop she gave for R-Ladies Tunis](https://alison.rbind.io/talk/2021-iyo-tunis/) and in the [Get started series of blog posts](https://hugo-apero-docs.netlify.app/start/) included in the documentation site.